Chalarangelo/30-seconds-of-code/blog_posts/cookies-local-storage-session.md

 ### Local storage

 Local storage stores a larger amount of data on the client's computer in a key-value pair format and has no expiration date.
-Data is never transferred to the server and is accesible via JavaScript and HTML5.
+Data is never transferred to the server and is accessible via JavaScript and HTML5.

 - Capacity: 10MB
 - Accessible from: Any window